 In 1986, the Vara Martin Daniel Performing Arts Center was completed.
-The Bob Bullock Sports Center was completed in 1988.
-The former home of the Runnin Rebels was converted to an activity center.
-In 1990, a new women's dormitory was completed.
-Also during 1990, a new classroom building was completed and opened.
-Another new women's dorm and a new science classroom/laboratory building were completed in 1992.
+The Bob Bullock Sports Center was completed in 1988 and the former gymnasium was converted to an activity center.
+In 1990, a women's residence hall was completed and a classroom building was completed and opened.
+Another women's residence hall and a science classroom/laboratory building were completed in 1992.
 The Governor Bill Daniel Student Center was completed in 1993.
 The Technical Training Center was completed in 1994.
 This center provides classroom and laboratory facilities for the Fire Academy Program and the Criminal Justice Program.
-A new library was completed in the fall of 1996.
-On the top floor is a spacious library, and on the bottom floor is a teaching auditorium and computer lab.
-In the fall of 1997, Hill College opened a new classroom and faculty office building.
-In the summer of 1999, Hill College opened a new student cafeteria and bookstore complex, and in the summer of 2005, the college opened a new nursing/cosmetology building.
-In 2008, through the generosity of the Hill College Foundation, Hill College completed a \$1 million renovation of Bailey Dorm which houses male students on campus.
-A filed house for the softball and baseball teams was completed in the summer of 2010.
-In the fall of 2014, the new welding facility opened.
+A current library was completed in the fall of 1996 and renovated in 2017 to a modern facility.
+In the fall of 1997, Hill College opened a classroom and faculty office building.
+In the summer of 1999, Hill College opened a student cafeteria and bookstore complex.
+The bookstore complex was renovated in 2018 to house the continuing education department.
+The bookstore was moved to a central location on campus.
+In the summer of 2005, the college opened a nursing/cosmetology building.
+In 2008, through the generosity of the Hill College Foundation, Hill College completed a \$1 million renovation of Bailey Residence Hall which houses male students on campus.
+A field house for the softball and baseball teams was completed in the summer of 2010.
+In the fall of 2014, the welding facility opened.
 Through these building projects and through continuous maintenance and beautification projects, the college has created an attractive campus conducive to teaching and learning.